Bhakti - The Yoga of Love

 The Krishna Farm 'New Govardhana' and - as its outreach program - the Krishna Village Eco Yoga Community, are a place of connection, spiritual communion and immersion in ancient yogic teachings.

-At the heart and centre of our practice lies bhakti, the yoga of love and devotion.
-This way of life, first put into writing about 5000 years ago in the Bhagavad Gita, has the aim to connect the individual's consciousness to the Divine by the method of rendering service in a mood of love and care, like we would for our children, beloved, best friends or parents.
+The guiding principle of our daily practice at the Krishna Village is Bhakti, the yoga of love and devotion.
+This yogic path, immortalised over 5000 years ago in the Bhagavad Gita, aims to re-connect the individual’s consciousness to the Divine through the rendering of service in a mood of love and care, as if for one’s own close friends and family.

 Daily Bhakti Yoga Practices